brandao-rafael/XFlightTrackr/README.md

 - In the General Data Output tab, check all Network via UDP options
     - **Note: if you do not check all the options, Xplane-11 will not send all the data necessary for the operation of XFlight Trackr and may generate errors in the application.**
 - In the Network Configuration tab, check the Send network data output option.
-- In the IP Address field, enter the IP of your local machine.
+- In the IP Address field, enter the IP of your device.
-    - Note: to find out the IP of your machine, open the terminal and type the ipconfig (windows) or ifconfig (linux / mac) command.
-The IP of your machine will be the one that is on the same line as the text IPv4 Address.
+    - Note: to find out the IP of your device, open the configuration > wifi > network details > IP Address (ipv4).
+    - Make sure your device is connected to the same wifi network as your computer
 - In the Port field, enter the number 51000.
 - Click Done to save the settings.